davidiw/os-website/lab/lab2.md

 Switched to a new branch "lab2"
 $
 ```
-The git checkout -b command shown above actually does two things:
-it first creates a local branch `lab2`
-that is based on the `origin/lab2`, the course's branch,
-and second, it changes the contents of your `lab` directory
-to reflect the files stored on the `lab2` branch.
-Git allows switching between existing branches
-using git checkout *branch-name*,
-though you should commit any outstanding changes
-on one branch before switching to a different one.

 You will now need to merge the changes you made in your `lab1` branch
 into the `lab2` branch, as follows: